SaintLucifur/cse15l-lab-reports/lab-report-2/lab-report-2-week-1.md

 You will notice the difference when you run it on remote machine and local machine

 ## Settin an SSH Key
-Follow the steps to get it done!
+ssh-keygen creates a pair of files called the *public key* and *private key* Then ssh command can use the pair of files in place of your password Follow the steps to get it done!
 ```
 on client (your computer)